p/vcproj2cmake/README.txt

-OTOH by using our scripts for one-time-conversion only, you will lose out on any of the hopefully substantial further improvements done to our online conversion script in the future, thus it's a tough initial decision to make on whether to maintain an online conversion infrastructure or to go initial-convert only and thus run _all_ sides on a CMake-based setup.
+OTOH by using our scripts for one-time-conversion only, you will lose out on any of the hopefully substantial further improvements done to our online conversion script in the future, thus it's a tough initial decision to make on whether to maintain an online conversion infrastructure or to go initial-convert only and thus run _all_ related developers on a CMake-based setup.

+=== Installation notes ===

+For more volatile vcproj2cmake parts (those which get updated frequently by the vcproj2cmake project, such as vcproj2cmake_func.cmake and generated CMakeLists.txt), it is recommended to not add them to Source Control Management (SCM).
+Reasons:
+- version of vcproj2cmake_func.cmake etc. should remain synchronized with the main conversion scripts, which can only be guaranteed by always-installing vcproj2cmake_func.cmake etc.
+- a large number of generated CMakeLists.txt files will needlessly clutter the source tree for non-CMake developers Mappings files and hook files, OTOH, contain custom project-specific persistent information and thus should find their way into SCM.

 ===============================================================================
 Explanation of core concepts: